 Other Recipes Using Pesto

 Looking for a recipe idea to use up any leftover pesto?
 Here are some great ways to incorporate more pesto into your diet!

 - 40 g spinach, watercress or rocket, or a mixture to serve

-- In the meantime, heat a tbsp of oil in a frying pan.
-Add all your vegetables, except for cherry tomatoes, and fry for 5-6 minutes until starting to soften but still retail quite a bit of crunch.
+- In the meantime, heat a tablespoon of oil in a frying pan.
+Add the spring oniion, garlic, bell pepper and peas, and fry for 5-6 minutes until starting to soften but still retail quite a bit of crunch.

 - When pasta is about 2 minutes away from being done, add cherry tomatoes to your vegetables and stir.

 - Drain your pasta and tip into the pan with vegetables.
-Add pesto and stir until everything is smothered in pesto.
+Add pesto and stir until everything is covered.

 - Serve on a bed of greens (spinach, watercress, rocket etc.) topped with cheese.